-Melbourne has put on some impressively cold weather recently, so this is what I've been cooking for dinner.
-I use free-range chicken thighs from Cannings (which I buy in bulk and freeze in portions) and then change up the root vegetables depending on what I have (i.e. what's in season/cheapest at the grocer).
+Melbourne has put on some impressively cold weather recently, so this is what I’ve been cooking for dinner.
+I use free-range chicken thighs from Cannings, which I buy in bulk and freeze in portions.
+Then I change up the root vegetables depending on what I have (i.e. what’s in season/cheapest at the grocer).
 So feel free to adjust the recipe to suit what you have, keeping in mind that larger pieces of meat will require longer cooking time.

 - 1 sweet potato

 - 2 small white potatoes (I used dutch cream ones)

 - 1/4 teaspoon chilli powder

 - Black pepper